 Good means your will go out of your way to avoid hurting another living creature.
 Evil means you will go out of your way to harm another living creature.
 It's that simple.
 I don't care why you do what you do; it's the doing that counts (in this context).

-Lawful means you have a very well-defined sense of honor.
-It doesn't matter whether anyone else agrees with your definition of honor; only that you adhere to it more often than half the time.
+Lawful means you have a well-defined sense of honor.
+It doesn't matter whether anyone else agrees with your definition of honor; only that you adhere to it more than half the time.
 A Lawful alignment could literally mean you obey the actual law as much as you can.
 That is living by a code.
 Batman is a good example of Lawful.

 Chaotic means you don't really care about this thing called honor.
 You do what you want because you want to, very rarely because it's the right thing to do.
 Jack Sparrow is a good example of Chaotic.